SRI-CSL/parsley-lang/test/nitf/README.md

 ## Questions (Briland):

 1. What is the best way to express `datetime` fields in Parsley?
 2. What would be the best way to approach to the fields in the image subheader?
-It seems as `string` would be the best way to represent most of them.
+It seems as `[byte]` would be the best way to represent most of them.
 3. How can we represent `required` and `not required` fields in Parsley?
+4. How to define a function to set `default` values for a field in NITF spec using Parsley?